 How far apart you space your stepping stones will depend on the age of your Cub Scouts.The Tigers can't jump as far as the Webelos!

 Grab the Bacon – Neckerchief = Bacon for this game.
 Who knew how versatile those neckerchiefs could be!

 Keeping score for Grab the Bacon is a great job for your den chief.
-In fact, he can help lead all of these games.
-And I would let him demonstrate the Crab Crawl instead of me!
+In fact, they can help lead all of these games.
+And I would let them demonstrate the Crab Crawl instead of me!